-Learning Objectives: After studying this paper the students will know - a.
-The concept of medical science in criminal investigation, its legal and scientific aspects and approaches.
+Learning Objectives: After studying this paper the students will know -

+- a.
+The concept of medical science in criminal investigation, its legal and scientific aspects and approaches. - b.
+The nature and medico-legal aspects of wounds, injuries and death. - c.
+The methods of examination of biological fluids and skeletal remains - d.
+Elements of Toxicology.
-(a) Definitions, meaning and historical development.

-(b) Inquest: Police, Magistrates and Medical Examiners System.

-(c) Personal identification of the living.
+- (a) Definitions, meaning and historical development. - (b) Inquest: Police, Magistrates and Medical Examiners System. (c) Personal identification of the living.